 Some other tips:

 - Remind the person not to judge solely by vision or smell.
-Inform them that by the time food is visibly spoiled and no-one in their right mind would eat it (as in the grapes in the image at the top) it's already far too late.
+Inform them that by the time food is visibly spoiled and no-one in their right mind would eat it, it's already far too late.
 Food goes bad and can cause food poisoning before there are obvious visible signs and/or bad smells.

 - The items that need to be used up sooner should be placed at the front of the fridge for best visibility.
 This acts as an instant reminder to use it up.
 This may mean they change the location of a few items in the fridge; remind them that's OK.
 If you bring it up and they don't like that idea, don't push it, just say "OK, as long as you have your own way of reminding yourself to use it before the due date."